-I am Lisa Jarmina, an adventurous outdoor person and writer who loves nature, science, languages, travel and photography.
+I am Lisa Jarmina, an adventurous outdoor person and writer from Germany.

-With 26, I finished my Master’s Degree in English Literature and Japanese Studies and started to travel the world.
-I was born and raised in Germany, but I was always curious to see what else there is out there in this big, diverse world.
+in 2016, I finished my Master’s Degree in English Literature and Japanese Studies and started to travel the world. – And never returned!

 As a child, I loved to read adventure novels and stories about long journeys of fearless explorers and their amazing experiences in far away countries.
-I made up my own stories and imagined how one day I would travel the world when I grow up; become a strong, powerful explorer and entertain everybody with the stories of my adventures once I return home.
+I made up my own stories and imagined how one day I would travel the world when I grow up; become a brave explorer and entertain everybody with the stories of my adventures … turns out this dream became reality.

 My boyfriend Pierre and me now live in Malaysia where we roam the jungles and islands and explore surrounding Asia.

 How I started to lead a life of travel

 I was a wild child: I loved nothing more than freedom and nature.
 I would run away from home just to go on day long hikes through forests and fields and I regularly got into trouble for talking my friends into trying out survival techniques and making campfires when I was still in elementary school.
 Nothing much ever changed about that…

 My first long-term journey alone was to Japan.